December 20, 2008

 Splunk was built using the representational

-state transfer (REST
+state transfer (REST)

-.
+architecture.
 The newer versions (3.3 and on) began exposing Splunk’s internal

 REST API for developers to build upon.
 A number of REST endpoints were created that